open-source-for-researchers/open-source-workshop/group-activities/02-review-open-source-projects.md

 # Group Exercise - contributing

+- Nominate roles:
+   - One person to take notes - we'll be reporting back afterwards!
+   - A group chair / person to report back

-## Look at an open source project
+## Find a project

-Find a project (one you know about, or one from the list below).
+Choose a project - this could be one you know about, or one from the list below.
 Make a note of the following points:

 1. If you wanted to contribute to them, could you figure out how?
 2. Try and list things that make it easy to contribute